euwbah/musescore-xen-tuner/README.md

 ### Advanced: advanced ligature use, weak & important ligatures

+> [!NOTE]
-> 🟠 Make sure you understand the basics of [ligatures](#accidental-ligatures-real-heji) before reading this section.
+> Make sure you understand the basics of [ligatures](#accidental-ligatures-real-heji) before reading this section.

 If you've tried out the [simple ligature example tuning config](#accidental-ligatures-real-heji) for HEJI, you may have noticed that you can press `J` (enharmonic respell) on accidentals like `#^` (sharp with one arrow up) which turns it into `^.#` (natural with one arrow up & sharp).
 While the tuning is technically correct, it is improper use of the symbols according to the [HEJI](https://marsbat.space/pdfs/HEJI2_legend+series.pdf) standard.

-> 🟠 In the simple HEJI ligature example, you may also notice that some enharmonic spelling choices are suboptimal, e.g. sharps and flats with arrows are spelt weird.
+You may also notice that some enharmonic spelling choices are suboptimal, e.g. sharps and flats with arrows are spelt weird.

 This seems like a small matter as most people don't bother with enharmonics in JI anyway.
 However, this same issue also affects tempered tunings notated with HEJI, plus, exact enharmonic substitutions via the `~` (tilde accidental: schisma alteration) are defined in the HEJI spec, such that `C#v~` = `Db`, and `Db^~` = `C#`.